 Coyote has been helping UPS Peak Season for years, so we know how stressful it can be for retailers to manage capacity constraints during the pre- and post-holiday rush.
 To help, we're sharing a few tips from Jim Kelly, Group Vice President of Cloud Sales at Oracle, to help you avoid hiccups this return season.

-The season of holiday shopping is here, and retailers are preparing for record traffic, excited shoppers and peak sales.
+The season of holiday shopping is here, and because of COVID-19, retailers are preparing for a mix of online sales and in-person shoppers.
 But are they accounting for the associated influx of returns?

 In some product categories, return rates can approach 30 to 40 percent — and that number is at an all-time high during the holidays.